SteveHere/BasicTextInterface/README.md

 1. Install cygwin
 2. Using cygwin, install gcc
-3. Run the program in the cygwin command line interface (CLI).
+3. Compile and run the program in the cygwin command line interface (CLI).

 Linux/OSX